Morriar/nit/src/doc/doc_experiments/exp_align/out.themes/github.out.md

 var api = new GithubAPI(token)
 ~~~

+> theme: examples

 The API client allows you to get Github API entities.

-> name: github

 ~~~
 import github